-The mortality and recovery of insects after exposure to botanical insecticide active ingredients have been shown to vary across insect families.
-Khan et al. (2015) reported low adult mortality of six-spotted ladybird beetles (Menochilus sexmaculatus Fab.)
-(Coccinellidae) when exposed to neem oil.
-Similarly, lacewings (Chrysopidae) have been shown to have a high tolerance to pyrethrins due to increased levels of pyrethroid esterase (Amarasekare & Shearer, 2013).
-El-Wakeil et al. (2006) reported no mortality of lacewings due to neem-based pesticides like NSE 5%, Neemark, Achook and Nimbecidine each at 0.003%.
-Studies on Hymenoptera parasitoids have shown variable outcomes after exposure to botanical insecticides.
-High mortality on adult parasitoids, decreased parasitism and reduced parasitoid emergence after exposure to neem-based insecticides have been demonstrated (Monsreal-Ceballos et al., 2018).
-However, the egg parasitoid Trichogramma pretiosum showed low mortality when treated with azadirachtin (Almeida et al., 2010).
-The difference in parasitoid responses to botanical insecticides has been attributed to factors such as active ingredients, type of exposure, parasitoid species and stage of development (Monsreal-Ceballos et al., 2018).
-The application of botanical insecticides may enhance the conservation of natural enemies owing to the reduced mortality compared with those exposed to synthetic applications and therefore, may contribute to the success of integrated pest management (IPM) programs (Mkenda et al., 2015).
-In particular, the integration of botanical insecticides with flower-rich field margin provided additional benefits in the conservation of natural enemies and insect pest suppression complimenting other recent studies (Amoabeng et al., 2020).
-However, precautions should be taken to ensure that the botanical insecticides are applied at the recommended rates since high rates have been reported to cause higher mortality rates of beneficial insects (Pezzini & Koch, 2015).
+The mortality and recovery of insects after exposure to botanical insecticide active 346 ingredients have been shown to vary across insect families.
+Khan et al. (2015) reported low adult 347 mortality of six-spotted ladybird beetles (Menochilus sexmaculatus Fab.) family Coccinellidae, 348 when exposed to neem oil.
+Similarly, lacewings (Chrysopidae) have been shown to have a high 349 tolerance to pyrethrins due to increased levels of pyrethroid esterase (Amarasekare & Shearer, 350 351 2013).
+El-Wakeil et al. (2006) reported no mortality of lacewings due to neem-based pesticides like NSE 5%, Neemark, Achook, and Nimbecidine each at 0.003%.
+Studies on Hymenoptera 352 parasitoids have shown variable outcomes after exposure to botanical insecticides.
+High mortality 353 on adult parasitoids, decreased parasitism and reduced parasitoid emergence after exposure to 354 355 neem-based insecticides have been demonstrated (Monsreal-Ceballos, Ruiz-Sánchez, Ballina-Gómez, Reyes-Ramírez, & González-Moreno, 2018).
+However, the egg parasitoid Trichogramma 356 357 pretiosum showed low mortality when treated with azadirachtin (Almeida et al., 2010).
+The difference in parasitoid responses to botanical insecticides has been attributed to factors such as 358 359 active ingredients, type of exposure, parasitoid species and stage of development (Monsreal-Ceballos et al., 2018).
+The application of botanical insecticides may enhance the conservation of 360 natural enemies owing to the reduced mortality compared with those exposed to synthetic 361 applications and therefore, may contribute to the success of integrated pest management (IPM) 362 363 programs (Mkenda et al., 2015).
+In particular the integration of botanical insecticides with flower 364 rich field margin provided additional benefits in the conservation of natural enemies and insect pest suppression complimenting other recent studies (Amoabeng et al., 2020).
+However, 365 precautions should be taken to ensure that the botanical insecticides are applied at the 366 recommended rates since high rates have been reported to cause higher mortality rates of beneficial 367 368 insects (Pezzini & Koch, 2015).

 Bean aphids have been shown to have a significant effect on the grain yield as they directly affect the photosynthetic ability of the leaves.
-A related study by Mwangi et al. (2008) reported significant grain yield reduction in susceptible common bean (Phaseolus vulgaris) varieties to Aphis fabae.
-The results from this study indicated that flower-rich field margins could increase grain yield.
-In addition, the combination of field margins and botanical insecticides resulted in higher grain yield compared with the use of botanical insecticides in absence of plot margin flowers.
-The impact of the three botanical insecticides on natural enemy populations was generally similar, but the lower yield achieved with Nimbecidine in comparison with Pyerin or Pyeneem suggests the latter are more suitable for IPM on Lablab.
+In a related study by Mwangi et al. (2008) who reported significant grain yield reduction on susceptible common bean (Phaseolus vulgaris) varieties to Aphis fabae.
+The results from this study indicated that flower rich field margins could increase grain yield.
+In addition, the combination of field margins and botanical insecticides resulted in higher grain yield compared to the use of botanical insecticides in absence of plot margin flowers.
+The impact of the three botanical insecticides on natural enemy populations was generally similar but the lower yield achieved with Nimbecidine in comparison to Pyerin or Pyeneem suggests the latter are more suitable for IPM on Lablab.

-This study demonstrates that commercial botanical insecticides have reduced impacts on key natural enemies of aphids compared with synthetics, in combination with florally enhanced landscapes and illustrate the compatibility of approaches, supporting the concepts of IPM in sustainable cropping systems and conservation biological control.
-Using botanical insecticides alongside field margin management for flowering plants provides a sustainable pest management approach that is environmentally benign compared with synthetic insecticides along with corresponding higher grain yield.
+This study demonstrates that commercial botanical insecticides have reduced impacts on key natural enemies of aphids compared with synthetics, in combination with florally enhanced landscapes and illustrate the compatibility of approaches and supporting the concepts of IPM in sustainable cropping systems and conservation biological control.
+Using botanical insecticides alongside field margin management for flowering plants provides a sustainable pest management approach that is environmentally benign compared to synthetic insecticides along with corresponding higher grain yield.